su-boussard-lab/acu-uncertainty-estimation/README.md

 # ACU Uncertainty Estimation
 ***
 ## Name
-Predictive Uncertainty with Bayesian Logistic Regression to Identify Chemotherapy Patients at Risk for Acute Care
+A Bayesian Approach to Predictive Uncertainty in Chemotherapy Patients at Risk of Acute Care Use

 ## Description
 This is the implementation for Bayesian logistic regression to predict the risk of acute care use (ACU) and the quantification of predictive uncertainty.